yultis/CLI-bot-homework-11/README.md

 # CLI-bot-homework-11
-Virtual assistant with CLI interface (HW-11)
+Updated virtual assistant with CLI interface (from yultis/CLI-bot-homework-10) by adding class Birthday and some additional options